 Most law firms in Thailand tend to offer packages such as marriage registration, prenuptial agreements as well as applying for an Australian spouse visa.
 These are the marriage requirements in Thailand when you are getting married.

 Search this website for more information about Thai laws, traditions and customs.
-Note that once you are married in Thailand that you can then stay in Thailand for a period of 12 months at a time with a marriage visa for Thailand.
+Note that once you are married in Thailand.
+That you can then stay in Thailand for a period of 12 months at a time.
+This with a marriage visa for Thailand.
 Whatever your current visa status is at the time you can convert this visa at Thai Immigration.